bigbali/scandiweb-test/README.md

 	but I found the solution was rather simple in the end (doesn't mean it was simple figuring it out).

-##Why I believe this is the API schema is poorly designed:
+##Why I believe this API schema is poorly designed:
 	- result.data.category.products, just to get to actual useful data
 	- needs processing on front end, should return data already made usable (or at least, that is how I would do it)